robot5000-design/ms2/documentation/manual-test-ref.md

 was tested by feeding the XMLHttpRequest functions 'broken' JSON objects to ensure json.parse errors are handled.

+- #16 - Discovered that keyboard can still activate other answer buttons after a question has been answered.

+    _This is due to using pointer-events: none, rather than disabling the button which only works for the mouse.
+    Fixed by actually disabling the elements and only using the disable class to ensure pointer events are not possible on disabled buttons as otherwise it affects the box-shadow._

 - #14 - timer secondsLeft is not displaying the correct value after a question is answered too quickly.
 A value from the previous running is displayed.

     _solution was to reset secondsLeft to the same value as questionTimer every time the timer is run.
     And to increase the time delay to more than 1000ms before answer buttons are enabled.
 This allows sufficient time for the timer timeInterval to do its first iteration._

 - #13 - jshint suggested highscore should be accessed via dot notation bug.